gourav2121raghuwanshi/weatherApp-React/README.md

-make a .env file inside src folder. then paste your RapidAPI api key of visual crossing weather in  :  X-RapidAPI-Key run npm i run npm run dev you are good to go
+1.make a .env file inside src folder.

+2. then paste your RapidAPI api key of visual crossing weather in a variable  :  X-RapidAPI-Key
+3. run npm i
+4. run npm run dev
+5. you are good to go